High Dose Antipsychotic Medication

 What are High Dose Antipsychotics (HDAT)?

-High Dose Antipsychotics are when you are taking one or more antipsychotic medication and the dose is higher than the maximum amount usually given.
+High Dose Antipsychotic Therapy is when you are taking one or more antipsychotic medication and the dose is higher than the maximum amount usually given.

-Sometimes they will be referred to as HDAT.
+Sometimes this will be referred to as HDAT (Hy-dat).

-High Dose Antipsychotics are generally used short term and are not usually recommended long term.
-Your doctor will decide if High Dose Antipsychotics are right for you.
+High Dose Antipsychotic Therapy is generally used short term and is not usually recommended long term.
+Your doctor will decide if High Dose Antipsychotic Therapy is right for you.

 What monitoring will I need?